-"Call him a dupe, call him a pawn -- used, set up like a bowling pin, in the immortal words of Jerry Garcia," defense attorney Peter Quijano said.
-"But don't call him guilty."
+Ghailani's defense attorney, Peter Quijano, told the jury in U.S. District Court Tuesday that Ghailani was used by al Qaeda.
+"Call him a dupe, call him a pawn -- used, set up like a bowling pin, in the immortal words of Jerry Garcia," Quijano said, "but don't call him guilty."

 "He is a mass murderer who has the blood of hundreds on his hands," Chernoff told the jury.

-Ghailani was captured in Pakistan in 2004 and moved to Guantanamo two years later.
-He was transferred to a federal prison in New York last year.
+Ghailani is the first detainee who's been held at Guantanamo Bay in Cuba to be tried in civilian court.
+He was captured in Pakistan in 2004, moved to Guantanamo in 2006 and transferred to a federal prison in New York last year.

-The government rejected the claim that Ghailani was duped into participating, pointing to evidence that he allegedly obtained gas tanks in Tanzania.
-They also noted his presence in Dar es Salaam and Mombasa, Kenya, with members of the bomb plot.
+The government rejected the claim that Ghailani was duped into participating, pointing to evidence of his activities in Tanzania in obtaining gas tanks and his presence in Dar es Salaam, Tanzania, and Mombasa, Kenya, with other members of the bomb plot at various times.